Priscilla Johnson McMillan: Author and scholar

-Final years
+Final years and death

 McMillan served on the national advisory board of the Council for a Livable World.
 She was a long-time resident of Cambridge, Massachusetts, and her home there became a locus for intellectual conversations among friends, acquaintances, and family members along the lines of the European salon.

 McMillan fell in spring 2021, which led to a decline in her health.
 The fall, which took place in her home, severely injured her spine and she was not able to regain her mobility.
 As a result, she was placed into hospice care.
-She died in her Cambridge home on July 7, 2021.
+She died in her Cambridge home on July 7, 2021, twelve days before her 93rd birthday.
+Priscilla is buried in Locust Valley Cemetery, Locust Valley, New York.

+She appeared posthumously in the 2022 documentary The Assassination & Mrs. Paine.
 A biography of McMillan is being written by Holly-Katharine Johnson, a niece.